 - The right for the employing organisation to undertake periodic auditing of the suppliers' screening processes at any time, to ensure these remain aligned to the NHS Employment Check Standards.

 - Reciprocal duties to share relevant and appropriate information where there are any concerns about the worker or they have been subjected to disciplinary action, dismissal from employment or removal from the register, arrest or charge for a criminal offence, during the term of their contract which may raise questions about their suitability to undertake a particular role.

 In the event of the staffing providers' standards differing from those of the employing organisation, a decision should be made about how the shortfall can be addressed.
 In some cases, the employing organisation may choose to carry out its own additional pre-employment screening.
 These issues should be resolved during the drafting of the agreement between two parties.

-- that failure to comply with any stipulated requirements may result in:
+It will also be useful to make clear that any failure to comply with any of the requirements outlined within the contract may result in:

 - any payment for their services being suspended until appropriate assurances have been provided to evidence that staff have been adequately screened